 As a kid, I used to think that to travel to a country you've never been, you had to know someone who lived there.
 With the advent of Airbnb, you have someone with a home waiting for you in every country on the planet.
-Below are Airbnb trips I've taken that have been so outstanding, I've documented them so others can follow the same journey.
+Here's a trip so outstanding, I've documented it so others can follow the same journey.

 8 day Airbnb sojourn through Japan

 "What is the color of the wind?", my Airbnb host and monk, Hosan, asked.
 The following 'journey' is being packaged together so you can experience 'colorful wind' in Japan too.

 I've often dreamed of getting lost in the countryside of Japan.
 When a holiday break provided travel time, I booked a last minute trip on a whim.
 Flights and Airbnb accommodation came just 2 days in advance.

 Who is this for

 This journey is particularly suited for those with adventurous spirits who wish to discover more of themselves.
 Solo travelers, or 2 people max (a couple or really close friends).
 You are ok with imperfect conditions and may have a budget.
 You have an interest in meditation, but don't have to be religious.
 This is not a manicured hotel experience.

 Expect to meet great Airbnb hosts – locals in Japan who enjoy sharing their culture, homes, and neighborhoods.
 During moments of the journey, expect to reflect at least once, "is this really happening?".
 Expect to come back with a deeper understanding of Japanese way of life, and the subway system.

 What to pack & how to get there